jfleduc/lili/README.md

 |`05-insert.sql`   |Insert initial rows                          |
 |`06-ri.sql`       |Add foreign key for referential integrity    |

-Make changes for your choice of database name, MySQL user name, and MySQL user password.
+Edit these files for your choice of database name, MySQL user name, and MySQL user password.

 ### 3. Create the database